GfSE/SAF-Specification/README.md

 ### Logical Domain Objective

 The SAF Logical Domain assume a conceptual white box perspective onto the system to be developed.
-The Logical Domain Viewpoints describe the Logical Structure and the distribution of responsibilities for the Functionality of the SOI by means of a network of interacting Logical Elements that are responsible for a set of desired Functions.
-These Logical Elements and their Interactions are arranged in the Logical Architecture of the SOI.
+The Logical Domain Viewpoints describe the Logical SOI Structure and the distribution of responsibilities for the Functionality of the SOI by means of a network of interacting Logical Elements that are responsible for a set of desired Functions.
+These Logical Elements and their interactions are arranged in the Logical Architecture description of the SOI.
 The structure of the Logical Architecture is in general influenced by nonfunctional criteria, e.g., maintainability, safety, and reliability.
-The Logical Domain is not a different abstraction level - compared to the Functional Domain, but a white box perspective on the same abstraction level.

 ### Logical Domain Viewpoints